 Half size, 112pgs

 It’s always a happy day when I spy a new issue of Cometbus on the shelf.
 I’m sure most readers are already familiar with this storied zine, if not, it’s worth checking out.
 The last few issues have all been top-shelf, #54: the “In China with Green Day” issue seems to be the most cited, but this is my favourite issue I’ve read since #51, which chronicled the used booksellers of Telegraph Avenue in Berkeley with such rich and splendid insight and detail.
 This issue focusses on one of my, and I’m sure your, most beloved topics: the used book trade.
-As usual, we are introduced to a motley crue of assorted misfits with golden hearts who inhabit the fringes.
+As usual, we are introduced to a motley crue of assorted golden hearted misfits.
 There’s Adam and Byron, Omar and Gnarly, and of course the Kerouac-obsessed hippie, Mack.
 You’ll feel a bit like a fly-on-the-wall while reading this, there are tons of little fascinating intricacies about running a used bookstore, and the world of NYC used book hustlers and pushers in general.
 My favourite bits were the booksellers’ silent code of conduct, and Aaron’s hilarious take on the dollar rack.
 Highly recommended as usual.